alousta/techexchange2025/ollama-webui-main/README.Part2.md

 * **Install OpenWebUI:** You can install it separately or use an image that includes both.
 For example, ghcr.io/open-webui/open-webui:ollama is a popular choice for an integrated setup.
 * **Verify Connection:** Make sure your OpenWebUI instance is successfully connected to the Ollama backend.
 You can usually check this in the Admin Panel settings, where you can verify the Ollama API address.

+Watch the "Adding Ollama API Endpoint to OpenWebUI.mp4" video and follow up in your OpenWebUI installed application.
 ---

 ### **1\.
 Create a Knowledge Base**